Abdullah-Ali2k4/Abdullah-Ali2k4/README.md

 - 👀 I’m interested in AI and Robotics
 - 🌱 I’m currently learning AI/ML
 - 📫 How to reach me [https://www.linkedin.com/in/abdullah-ali-2k4/]
-- ⚡ Fun fact: AI and robotics are like the ultimate tag team—AI does the thinking, while robots do the heavy lifting.
-Together, they’re basically the brains and brawn of the tech world... minus the gym membership!
+- ⚡ Fun fact: AI and robots are like a nerd and a bodybuilder trying to rob a bank—AI’s calculating the perfect plan, and the robot walks into the wall because someone forgot to update its GPS.
+Together, they might take over the world... if they can find the door first. 🤖🧠🚪

 <!---
 Abdullah-Ali2k4/Abdullah-Ali2k4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.